celo-org/react-celo/readme.md

 ## Support

 Struggling with anything react-celo related?
 Jump into the [GitHub Discussions](https://github.com/celo-org/react-celo/discussions) or [celo-org discord channel](https://chat.celo.org) and ask for help any time.

+### Guides

+More specialized use case info can be found in our [Guides](https://github.com/celo-org/react-celo/tree/master/guides)